“I had two periods in one month after getting vaccinated in a span of 15 days. The first period was on time.”

 “I took Covaxin, hence there was only a month difference between the two jabs.
 After the first one, I did not get my period.
 After the second one, I got my period after a few weeks and I bled for close to 20 days.
 I was bleeding for 20 days straight and the gynaecologist could not figure out why, as my sonography did not have any signs of PCOS or anything.
 Yet, he said there must be slight PCOS symptoms and if I don’t take care of myself now, I could develop severe issues in the future.
 He put me on hormones to stop the bleeding.
 But, everything was okay next cycle onwards.”

 Anvi added that because the blood flow was too heavy, she had got very weak.
 She also recently got diagnosed with slight PCOS.
 Anvi began to take medicines to control the bleeding, during which she also began to experience heightened levels of anxiety.
-Studies indicate how people diagnosed with PCOS are at least three times more at the risk of being diagnosed with anxiety and depression.
+Studies indicate that people diagnosed with PCOS are at least three times more at risk of being diagnosed with anxiety and depression.

 26-year-old Maryanne has been struggling with PCOS for ten years now.
 While she managed to regulate her period cycles through dietary and lifestyle changes, taking the vaccine in January 2021 led to her period getting delayed by two months.
 “Having my cycle become messed up again brought with it the added worry of fertility since my husband and I intend on trying for a baby in the next few years.
 I had a similar experience with my cycle when I had the second dose in March 2021.
 However, my cycles have managed to fall back into a routine now,” she added.

 One of the effects many women diagnosed with PCOS deal with is struggling to conceive.
 While medical experts have assured that the effects of the vaccine on menstrual cycles are definitely not long-term, within the population of menstruators, the anxieties of another subset that is diagnosed with conditions such as PCOS, get further dismissed.
-Research into the impact of the vaccine will, therefore, be not enough if the impact on people diagnosed with PCOS are not considered.
+Research into the impact of the vaccine will, therefore, be not enough if the impact on people diagnosed with PCOS is not considered.

-One in five Indian women have been diagnosed with PCOS and some of the common effects are irregular periods, increased mental health struggles, etc. Hence, it is pertinent that research addresses vital questions around how vaccine has interfered with the menstrual cycles of a person diagnosed with PCOS.
+One in five Indian women have been diagnosed with PCOS and some of the common effects are irregular periods, increased mental health struggles, etc. Hence, it is pertinent that research addresses vital questions about how vaccine has interfered with the menstrual cycles of a person diagnosed with PCOS.
 25-year-old Arundhati Misra says that she was diagnosed with PCOS and was already experiencing irregular periods as a result, but after the vaccination, her symptoms got worse and she missed her period for three consecutive months for the first time.
 For 25-year-old Alisha Gonsalves from Pune, taking the vaccine triggered PCOS symptoms such as weight gain, bloating, mood swings and an increase in body hair.
 Her period got late by at least three months.
 For Christie, another respondent with PCOS, her delayed period was accompanied by terrible side effects such as nausea, vomiting and pain.

-Several women who took part in FII’s survey also described how they experienced a change in the blood flow.
+Several women who took part in FII’s survey also described how they experienced a change in their blood flow.
 While some experienced heavy and draining periods ranging from two weeks to 20 days, a respondent described her period as thin and watery, another as light and that ‘mimicking spotting’, and yet another respondent experienced a ‘dark red-blackish discharge’ two days after she got the vaccine.
 A respondent also experienced more clots than usual in her period following the jab.

 However, this should not deter women from taking the vaccine, urges obstetrician and gynaecologist Dr Suchitra Dalvie (MD MRCOG of Asia Safe Abortion Partnership (ASAP)).
 Speaking to Feminism In India, Dr Dalvie said that there is no evidence that the vaccine affects one’s menstrual cycle even though some anecdotal experiences are possible.
 “However, there is no study to validate that.
 There is also no scientific reason why it should affect.
 It has also been approved for use in pregnancy.
 So it’s safe and people should not worry,” she said.

-It has been less than a year that the vaccine has come into existence, so there may be things we do not know yet but safety protocols have been rigorous before the vaccine was approved, she said hoping these stories do not scare anyone from taking the jibe.
+It has been less than a year since the vaccine has come into existence, so there may be things we do not know yet but safety protocols have been rigorous before the vaccine was approved, she said hoping these stories do not scare anyone from taking the jibe.

 Featured image source: Newslaundry